-Pete Carroll says Seahawks 'have to do better' at reigning in emotions in the future
+Pete Carroll says Seahawks 'have to do better' at reining in emotions in future

 And as the head coach, Carroll said he takes responsibility for the way the players act.

-“I do, because it’s important for me to tap into these guys, their emotional side, and it becomes part of their play that when it fits the person and that’s how they operate,’’ he said.
-“But sometimes like I said we make mistakes.
+“I do, because it’s important for me to tap into these guys, their emotional side, and it becomes part of their play when it fits the person and that’s how they operate,’’ he said.
+“But sometimes, like I said, we make mistakes.
 I needed to do a better job of helping them head that off.
 This is a game that calls for guys to play at the edge and I don’t think there’s anything wrong with that.
 But I think there’s a mistake when they go too far.”

-Carroll has often talked about creating a culture with the Seahawks in which players are allowed to freely express themselves on and off the field.
+Carroll has often talked about creating a culture with the Seahawks in which players are allowed to freely express themselves on and off the field and observers have often credited that culture with enabling the team’s success of the past five years.

-For that reason, Carroll said he was “not necessarily surprised’’ at some of what happened this season.
+Carroll said understanding the makeup of his players was a reason he was “not necessarily surprised’’ at some of what happened this season.

 “But I’m disappointed we weren’t able to control it, that guys weren’t able to keep it inside,’’ he said.
 “These guys have been very emotional players, and it’s part of the thing that we like about them.
 But there’s a point where you can go too far.
 Our guys are working at figuring that out.”